Glossary of glasses parts, terms & phrases

 Visible light

-This is the visible portion of the electromagnetic light spectrum which can be seen by the human eye.
+This is the visible portion of the electromagnetic light spectrum which can be seen by the human eye ranging between 400nm to 700nm.

-Sunglasses block 99/100% of UV light and reduces the amount of visible light that passes through your lens, depending on the darkness of tint.
+Sunglasses block 99-100% of UV light whist also reducing the amount of visible light that passes through each lens (depending on the darkness of tint).

 Learn about visible light transmittance